NODbristol/Nature-manuscript-2024-02-03159B/README.md

 No non-standard hardware is required, no special installation is required, except for NumPy and Matplotlib which take around a minute to install.

 The code can be copied into a Jupyter notebook and should work provided the above packages are installed.
 The input data is simulated in the code.
-The expected output is given in the SI Section 11, and gives the histogram, as show in the manuscript and SI (Figure 4c and Figure S49), and a line of code where the mean rotations of the population of simulated molecules in the specified time is given in degrees.
-The code including importing of packages takes 20 seconds to run on a standard system.
+The expected output is given in the SI Section 11, and gives the histogram, as show in the manuscript and SI (Figure 4c and Figure S49), and a line of text where the mean rotations of the population of simulated molecules in the specified time is given in degrees.
+The code including takes 20 seconds to run, which includes the importing of NumPy and Mapplotlib packages, on a standard system.

-The cell with the code in on the Jupyter Notebook can be run to produce the desired output, due to the nature of probabilities extreme cases (+4320, -1080) may appear/diappear from the x-axis which may affect the formatting.
+The cell with the code in on the Jupyter Notebook can be run to produce the desired output, due to the nature of probabilities extreme cases (+4320, -1080) may appear/diappear from the x-axis which may affect the formatting of the histogram.